NAGOYA Kiri Tansu (Paulownia Chests)

-Compared to similar chests produced elsewhere in Japan, these are about 20 cm wider, and the stair-like nobori-tansu have a small drawer in the bottom right.
-Many chests are very elaborate.
-Some have gold or silver colored fittings; and on one of the doors, fukuroto, a design is laid down in gold leaf, or maki-e natural lacquer decorations.
+Compared with similar chests produced elsewhere in Japan, Nagoya paulownia chests are about 20 cm wider, and the stair-like nobori-tansu have a small drawer on the bottom right side.
+Some chests are extraordinarily elaborate, with gold- or silver-colored fittings, a gold leaf design on one of the doors and natural lacquer maki-e decorations.

-Compared to works from other regions, these chests are approximately 20 cm wider, and there is a small drawer at the lower right side of the chest of drawers.
-Metal fittings are colored gold or silver, and the "fukuroto" sliding door often has gold leaf or lacquer designs painted on it.
-In this way, many examples of this craft are luxurious.
+Nagoya paulownia chests are approximately 20 cm wider than similar chests from other parts of Japan, and have a small drawer on their lower right side.
+Metal fittings are colored gold or silver, and the fukuroto sliding door often has gold leaf or lacquer designs painted on it.
+These are but a few examples of this luxurious craft.

 How to make

-The manufacturing process is divided into major categories of: forming the lumber, timber conversion, processing, ornamentation, and attaching the fittings.
+The manufacturing process comprises the following steps: forming the lumber, converting the timber, processing, ornamentation, and attaching the fittings.
 Over 130 steps are completed by a single craftsman.
-Solid paulownia wood is used, and the wood is joined using traditional box joint techniques, then polished with a broom corn scrubber called an "uzukuri", painted with a mixture of polishing powder and alnus firma liquid, then polished with wax.
+Solid paulownia wood is joined using traditional box-joint techniques, polished with an uzukuri broomcorn scrubber, painted with a mixture of polishing powder and alnus firma liquid and finally polished with wax.